banzaicloud/koperator-docs/docs/operation/monitoring.md

 Using the provided [CR](https://github.com/banzaicloud/kafka-operator/blob/master/config/samples/banzaicloud_v1beta1_kafkacluster.yaml), the operator installs the official [jmx exporter](https://github.com/prometheus/jmx_exporter) for Prometheus.

-To change this behavior, modify the following lines in the end of the CR.
+To change this behavior, modify the following lines at the end of the CR.

 ```yaml
 monitoringConfig: